-Our team of employment law solicitors are specialists.
-Clarkslegal offer , cost-effective advice and support to individuals, providing user-friendly advice without the legal jargon.
-Our friendly approach has warranted our excellent reputation for providing advice to individuals, from employees to consultants/contractors, Partners and Directors in employment matters.
+Our team of employment law solicitors offer cost-effective advice and support to individuals, providing user-friendly advice without the legal jargon.
+Our friendly approach has warranted our excellent reputation for providing pragmatic advice to individuals, from employees to consultants/contractors, partners and Directors in employment matters.

 We have a wealth of experience in representing individuals at all stages of the tribunal process, from drafting the claim form to undertaking the advocacy ourselves at the hearing.
 We are experienced in negotiating favourable settlement packages through ACAS and encourage the use of conciliation and mediation where appropriate.
 If needed, we can call on independent mediators from our HR Consultancy, Forbury People Ltd.

 Interpreting your contract, trade union agreements or custom and practices within the business and how they affect your rights in terms of pay, holiday entitlement, bonuses and share options, to name but a few, can sometimes be bewildering.
 Our team of lawyers can help you with any queries you may have regarding your contractual rights, pay and benefits, including questions about equal pay.

 Companies hold significant amounts of data on their employees and workers.
 We can help you find out exactly what data the company holds on you, for what purpose it holds such data and who has access to such data.
 If it is breaching its duties in respect of your data we can advise you on your rights.

 If you need support and advice because you are being disciplined or you need to raise a grievance, give us a call.
 We can provide you with sound and practical advice on the merits of a grievance and how best to present your case, or in the case of disciplinary action being taken against you, help you understand the case against you, the implications and how best to present your side of the story.
 We can help you draft letters, prepare statements and respond to questions from your employer.